 - Collections of folk/fairy tales, mythologies, nursery rhymes, games, etc. from all over the world.
 Any time I find another collection, I get it.
 I fondly recall reading through the children’s section of the Gadsden, Alabama public library and absolutely thrilling to the ways different cultures explained the same things, like what causes lightning, or how the world was created.

-- Most of our family has been reading Diane Duane's Wizardry series lately - and we've all enjoyed them.
+- Most of our family read Diane Duane’s Wizardry series lately—and we all enjoyed them.
 There are ten novels and several shorter works in the series, and I haven’t had a chance to read all of them yet.
 So You Want to Be a Wizard? is first, followed by Deep Wizardry, then High Wizardry and A Wizard Abroad.
-There are two adult books set in the universe, as well - The Book of Night With Moon and To Visit the Queen (and as soon as I can find my copies, which have gone missing, they will).
+There are two adult books set in the universe, as well—The Book of Night With Moon and To Visit the Queen.

-- Any of Leslea Newman books for children, including Belinda's Bouquet, Heather Has Two Mommies, and Too Far Away to Touch, are good ways to gently introduce your children to the conept of homosexuality.
-Belinda's Bouquet deals with accepting the fact that we're naturally all different sizes and shapes, and accepting that our bodies won't all be the same.
+- Any of Leslea Newman books for children, including Belinda’s Bouquet, Heather Has Two Mommies, and Too Far Away to Touch, are good ways to gently introduce your children to the conept of homosexuality.
+Belinda’s Bouquet deals with accepting the fact that we’re naturally all different sizes and shapes, and accepting that our bodies won’t all be the same.
 (Newman has written another novel on this subject for adolescents, Fat Chance.)
-Belinda has two mothers with no father evident, but it's presented in a very matter-of-fact manner.
-Heather Has Two Mommies is, of course, infamous—it's the story of a little girl who has been told by her preschool teacher that she cannot have two mommies, that it simply isn't possible—but she does.
+Belinda has two mothers with no father evident, but it’s presented in a very matter-of-fact manner.
+Heather Has Two Mommies is, of course, infamous—it’s the story of a little girl who has been told by her preschool teacher that she cannot have two mommies, that it simply isn’t possible—but she does.
 And Too Far Away to Touch is a lovely book about losing someone you love to a fatal illness—a gay uncle lost to AIDS in this case, but it is a good introduction to talking about any loss with a child.
-Michael Willhoite's Uncle What-Is-It Is Coming to Visit!! and Families : A Coloring Book are also very good.
-Amazon seems to think some of these books are no longer available, but I have found them at Outwrite Books in Atlanta (404-607-0082).
+Michael Willhoite’s Uncle What-Is-It Is Coming to Visit!! is also very good.

 - Katie introduced me to Lloyd Alexander’s books after she read The Book of Three at school.
 We’re adding the whole series to our library: The Black Cauldron, The Castle of Lyr, Taran Wanderer and The High King.

-- Socks by Beverly Cleary, along with the rest of her many books, are always big hits.
+- Socks by Beverly Cleary, along with the rest of her many books, is always a big hit.

 - Ursula LeGuin’s Catwings books:

-I'd never really thought of LeGuin as a children's author, but Katie has fallen in love with these books about a family of kittens born with wings.
+I’d never really thought of LeGuin as a children’s author, but Katie fell in love with these books about a family of kittens born with wings.

-- Then, of course, you'd need to add a collection of the works of William Shakespeare.
-I think you need them in their original form, but there's a collection of the stories retold for children that's also a good introduction for youngsters.
+- Children need to grow up with a collection of the works of William Shakespeare.
+I think you should read them in their original form, but there’s a collection of the stories retold for children that’s also a good introduction for youngsters.
 There’s nothing else like seeing live productions of the plays, of course, but I’d suggest getting kids familiar with the stories before taking them to performances, in case they have trouble following the language.

 - Some of my absolutely favorite passages for reading aloud (to children and adults) come from Mark Twain.
 I’d love to have a complete collection of Twain’s books, but for now we make do with A Connecticut Yankee in King Arthur’s Court, The Celebrated Jumping Frog of Calaveras County, and Other Sketches and a few others.

-- Lewis Carrol's Alice in Wonderland and Through the Looking Glass are certainly a requirement for a full literary childhood!
+- Lewis Carroll’s Alice in Wonderland and Through the Looking Glass are certainly a requirement for a full literary childhood!

-- Actually, you pretty much need several versions of the Arthurian cycles, as well.
+- You need several versions of the Arthurian cycles, as well.
 For kids, T.H.
-White's The Sword in the Stone is a safe choice.
+White’s The Sword in the Stone is a safe choice.
 For teens, I really like the twist Marion Zimmer Bradley put on it with The Mists of Avalon.
-Katie read that one at 10, so it isn't too difficult for a mature pre-teen.
+Katie read that one at 10, so it isn’t too difficult for a mature pre-teen.

 - You could also safely print out lists of Newbery and